Course 4: Rust Language

 A More Complete Example

-Consider the following Rust code that defines a list of several languages along with the paradigms they are associated with.
+Consider the following Rust code, which defines a list of several languages along with the paradigms they are associated with.
 You will start from this code.
 The task will be to find the top five languages that support functional programming and have the most users.

 #[derive(PartialEq,Clone,Debug)]